morzel85/webgpu-wgsl-hello-triangle/README.md

 Please mind that [WebGPU](https://gpuweb.github.io/gpuweb) and [WGSL](https://gpuweb.github.io/gpuweb/wgsl.html) specs are not finalized and implementations are changing!
 Visit [webgpu.io](https://webgpu.io) to check current status.

 ## Keep it simple!
 WebGPU is a low-level API so its “Hello World!” can’t be a one-liner, nevertheless this repo is meant to be as simple as possible.
-Just two files: one for HTML and one for JavaScript - no Node.js, Weback etc.
+Just two files: one for HTML and one for JavaScript - no Node.js, Webpack etc.

 Is it possible to simplify the code further?
 Teach me how! :)